cran-simul/workshop-lorainne-2024/index.md

 We will start at 13h-14h on 26 November and should finish on the 27th in the afternoon.
 Stay tuned for the detailed schedule of talks!

 ## Registration
-Registration is free but mandatory (the capacity is limited), by noon of 22 November at the latest.
+Registration is free but mandatory (the capacity is limited), by 21 November at the latest.
 [Click here to register!](https://forms.gle/cp7v3FCfH1QnJh8F6).

 ## Invited speakers
 - [André de Almeida](https://professors.gtel.ufc.br/andre/) (Federal University of Ceara, Fortaleza)